-The Office of the Registrar does not issue a transcript if the student has a financial records hold.
-The student must supply a specific address if the transcript is to be mailed.

-The fee for an official transcript is \$6 per copy.
-"Rush" transcripts (requested to be printed and picked up on the same day) cost \$5 in addition to the total cost of the transcripts ordered.
-Special delivery requests via Federal Express or U.S. Express Mail, instead of regular mail, will cost \$17.50 per delivery address, in the 48 contiguous U.S. states, in addition to the cost of the transcript(s).
-The additional cost of special express deliveries to addresses outside the contiguous states (e.g., Hawaii, Alaska, and other countries) varies.
-Students are billed the initial \$17.50 as part of this credit card transaction and sent a bill for the remainder.
+The University Registrar's Office does not issue a transcript if the student has a financial records hold.
+Official transcripts can be requested in person, by mail or via ASU Interactive.
+The fee for official transcripts is \$10.00 per copy.
+"Rush" transcripts (requested to be printed and picked up the same day) cost \$10.00 in addition to the total cost of the transcripts ordered.
+Special delivery processing, instead of regular mail, is available via FedEx or U.S. Express Mail at \$19.50 per U.S. delivery address (with some exceptions).
+Express deliveries to addresses outside the U.S., is available via International FedEx Express or International Express Mail at \$38.00.
+The express costs are in addition to the cost of the transcript(s).
+(Please note that FedEx Express will not deliver to a PO Box; an actual FedEx deliverable street address is required.)
 Fees are subject to change without notice.
-Unofficial transcripts may be requested in person at the Office of the Registrar, or by mail or fax (480/965-2295) if a signed release is enclosed.
+Unofficial transcripts may be requested in person at the University Registrar's Office, or by mail or fax (480/ 965-2295) if a signed release is enclosed.
 There is no charge for an unofficial transcript.
-Also, students may view and print their own unofficial transcripts via the Web using ASU Interactive at www.asu.edu/ registrar.
+Also, students may view and print their own unofficial transcripts via the Web using ASU Interactive at www.asu.edu/registrar.